-Mon-Tues: Active Observation Wed-Fri: 50% instructional Responsibilities WEEK 1 March 18-22 Mon-Tues: Active Observation Wed-Fri: 50% instructional Responsibilities Abide by Ontario College of Teachers Standards of Professional Practice Use Ontario Ministry of Education policy documents to inform practice Abide by school policies and procedures, and assist with school related responsibilities Become familiar with classroom resources and organization Build rapport with learners, teachers, and staff Maintain detailed observation notes when not engaged in instruction Take responsibility for classroom routines and duties Plan and implement 50% of the associate teacher's teaching schedule from Wednesday-Friday Practice unit planning to inform daily planning in one or more subject areas/grades Support learners with existing IEPs using established strategies to meet their needs Differentiate instructional strategies to meet the diverse needs of learners Develop and practice grade appropriate classroom management strategies Complete detailed written reflections for all lessons taught Maintain practicum binder as outlined in the Practicum Handbook Actively seek opportunities for professional growth Seek feedback from the associate teacher on a regular basis (daily/weekly) WEEK 2 March 25-29 (Good Friday, Mar.
-29) Monday-Friday: 50% Instructional Responsibilities Abide by Ontario College of Teachers Standards of Professional Practice Use Ontario Ministry of Education policy documents to inform practice Abide by school policies and procedures, and assist with school related responsibilities Interact and engage with learners, teachers, and staff Maintain detailed observation notes when not engaged in instruction Take responsibility for classroom routines and duties Plan and implement 50% of associate teacher's teaching schedule Practice unit planning to inform daily planning in one or more subject areas/grades Support learners with existing IEPs using established strategies to meet their needs Differentiate instructional strategies to meet the diverse needs of learners Develop and practice grade appropriate classroom management strategies Develop and practice grade appropriate assessment and evaluation strategies Complete detailed written reflections for all lessons taught Maintain practicum binder as outlined in the Practicum Handbook Actively seek opportunities for professional growth Seek feedback from the associate teacher on a regular basis (daily/weekly) Monday-Friday: 75% Instructional Responsibilities WEEK 3 April 1-5 (Easter Monday- Apr.
-1) Abide by Ontario College of Teachers Standards of Professional Practice Use Ontario Ministry of Education policy documents to inform practice Abide by school policies and procedures, and assist with school related responsibilities Interact and engage with learners, teachers, and staff Maintain detailed observation notes when not engaged in instruction Take full responsibility for classroom routines and duties Plan and implement 75% of associate teacher's teaching schedule (teacher candidates may consider transitioning to daybook planning this week, unless otherwise notified by Practicum Office) Practice unit planning to inform daily planning in one or more subject areas/grades
+Monday-Wednesday: Active Observation Thursday- Friday: 1 -2 lessons each day WEEK 5 February 12 -16 Abide by Ontario College of Teachers Standards of Professional Practice Use Ontario Ministry of Education policy documents to inform practice Abide by school policies and procedures and assist with school related responsibilities Interact and engage with learners, teachers, and staff Maintain detailed observation notes when not engaged in instruction Take responsibility for classroom routines and duties Plan and implement 1-2 lessons on Thursday and on Friday Begin to support learners with existing IEPs using established strategies to meet their needs Begin to differentiate instructional strategies to meet the diverse needs of learners Develop a repertoire of grade appropriate classroom management strategies Develop and practice grade appropriate assessment strategies to inform instruction Complete detailed written reflections for all lessons taught Maintain practicum binder as outlined in Practicum Handbook Demonstrate commitment to professional growth Seek feedback from the associate teacher on a regular basis (daily/weekly) Monday-Friday: 50 % Instructional Responsibilities WEEKS 6,7 & 8 Feb.
+19-March 8 (Family Day, Feb.
+19) Abide by Ontario College of Teachers Standards of Professional Practice Use Ontario Ministry of Education policy documents to inform practice Abide by school policies and procedures and assist with school related responsibilities Interact and engage with learners, teachers, and staff Maintain detailed observation notes when not engaged in instruction Take responsibility for classroom routines and duties Plan and implement 50% of associate teacher's teaching schedule Support learners with existing IEPs using established strategies to meet their needs Differentiate instructional strategies to meet the diverse needs of learners Develop a repertoire of grade appropriate classroom management strategies Begin to use short-term planning (i.e., a series of lessons) to support grade appropriate "for, as, of" learning assessment strategies Complete detailed written reflections for all lessons taught Maintain practicum binder as outlined in Practicum Handbook Demonstrate commitment to professional growth Seek feedback from the associate teacher on a regular basis (daily/weekly) Final report written by the associate teacher to be discussed with teacher candidate and submitted to the 0.000 1.000 1.000000